kidk/futurestack2022-terraform/06-modules/assignment.md

 Well, better get to work copy pasting all of our code, again and again to so we can monitor everything.
 But what if there's a better way: [Modules!](https://www.terraform.io/language/modules) Modules are containers for multiple resources that are used together, and are the go to way to package and reuse resource configurations in Terraform.

-We moved all of our code into a modules directory `modules/website-monitoring/` and added `modules.tf` file with some preconfired configuration.
+We moved all of our code into a modules directory `modules/website-monitoring/` and added `modules.tf` file with some pre-configured configuration.
 Take a look at both files.

 Your task is now to:
 - Open `modules/website-monitoring/variable.tf` and define the `website` variable as [input variable](https://www.terraform.io/language/values/variables) for this config.
-- Change the `modules/website-monitoring/synthetics.tf` file so it only contains a ping check, and uses the website variable.
+- Change the `modules/website-monitoring/synthetics.tf` file so it only contains a simple check, and uses the website variable.
 It's ok to remove the other checks.
-- Review all other tf files so they use references to other resources, and right variables for alerts
+- Review all other Terraform files so they use references to other resources and not hard coded values.
+Example: `data.newrelic_entity.{name}.guid` instead of `1a49a53e-a75a-4268-8141-db1d538284e0`.

 If you're ready, run `terraform init` again so Terraform initialises our module, and after `terraform apply`.
 Make sure to review your changes so it matches up with your expecations.
 You can also always check in New Relic if you're getting everything you need.
 If you spot a mistake, it's sometimes best to do a `terraform destroy` before making the changes.